theoromeo/NextPage-Parser/readme.md

 ```

 ## View Queries
-View queries are the way [views](#views) look for its data in a node.
+View queries are the way [views](#views) look for their data in a node.

-By default views will look at the children of its element to find its data.
+By default, views will look at the children of their element to find their data.

 ### Default view queries
 - article - will query for `"Element > p"` and retrieve the first 300 characters.

 - image - will query for `"Element > img"` and retrieve the first instance.

-- image.grid - will query for `"Element > img"` and retrieve the first 6 instances. if only one image is found the `image.grid view` will invoice the `image view`.
+- image.grid - will query for `"Element > img"` and retrieve the first 6 instances. if only one image is found, the `image.grid view` will invoke the `image view`.

-- basic - Will look for `Information Properties` to find its data, if no property is defined in the node the head properties are used.
+- basic - Will look for `Information Properties` to find its data; if no property is defined in the node, the head properties are used.

 ### Defined view queries
 If you define [informational properties](#informational-properties) inside the node but outside its children nodes.